RafaelKuebler/AoC-2015/README.md

 # Advent of Code 2015

-This repo contains my solutions for the [Advent of Code 2015](https://adventofcode.com/2015).
+This repo contains my `Python 3.11` solutions for the [Advent of Code 2015](https://adventofcode.com/2015).

 From the website: